hafriedlander/phockito/README.md

 ## License

-Copyright (C) 2011 Hamish Friedlander / SilverStripe.
-Distributable under the same license as SilverStripe.
+Copyright (C) 2012 Hamish Friedlander / SilverStripe.

+Distributable under either the same license as SilverStripe or the Apache Public License V2 (http://www.apache.org/licenses/LICENSE-2.0.html) at your choice

+You don’t have to do anything special to choose  one license or the other and you don’t have to notify anyone which license you are using.

 Hamcrest-php is under it's own license - see hamcrest-php/LICENSE.txt.